PAYONE-GmbH/plentymarkets-7/meta/documents/user_guide_en.md

 ## First steps

-**Note: Before using the plugin, you have to register for a BS PAYONE account.
+**Note: The use of this plugin requires an access code which can be obtained from PSG Projektmanagement GmbH.
+Under certain conditions, you can take part in an attractive promotion program through PSG Projektmanagement GmbH in connnection with this payment method.
 [Click here to access the registration form](https://www.psg-projektmanagement.de/bs-payone/).**

 Upon receipt of your access data, log in to the BS PAYONE merchant interface and carry out the following settings.